compgenomicslab/TreeProfiler/README.md

 | Metadata |      TSV       |

 ### Basic usage
-MetaTreeProfiler has two main subcommand:
+TreeProfiler has two main subcommand:
  - annotate
  - plot

-The first one `annotate` is used to annotate your input tree and corresponding metadata, MetaTreeProfiler will map all the metadata into corresponding tree node.
+The first one `annotate` is used to annotate your input tree and corresponding metadata, TreeProfiler will map all the metadata into corresponding tree node.
 In this step, annotated tree will be generated in newick and ete format

 ```
 treeprofiler.py annotate --tree tree.nw --metadata metadata.tsv --outdir ./